Graph Mixture Density Networks: Graph Mixture Density Networks

 Differently from the Mixture of Experts, which would require a new DGN encoder for each output distribution $i$, we follow the Mixture Density Network approach and share $\mathbf{h}_{\mathcal{V}_g}$ between the sub-networks.
 This form of weight sharing reduces the number of parameters and pushes the model to extract all the relevant structural information into $\mathbf{h}_{\mathcal{V}_g}$.
 Furthermore, using multiple DGN encoders can become computationally intractable for large datasets.

-\paragraph{Training.} We train the Graph Mixture Density Network using the Expectation-Maximization (EM) framework \cite{dempster_maximum_1977} for MAP estimation.
-We choose EM for the local convergence guaranteees that it offers with respect to other optimizers.
-Indeed, by introducing the usual indicator variable $z^g_i \in \mathcal{Z}$, which is one when graph $g$ is in latent state $i$, we can compute the E-step analytically as in standard mixture models \cite{jordan_hierarchical_1994,corduneanu_variational_2001}:
+\paragraph{Training.} We train the Graph Mixture Density Network using the Expectation-Maximization (EM) framework \cite{dempster_maximum_1977} for MLE estimation.
+We choose EM for the local convergence guaranteees that it offers with respect to other optimizers, and since its effectiveness has already been proved on probabilistic graph models \cite{bacciu_contextual_2018, bacciu_probabilistic_2020}.
+Indeed, by introducing the usual indicator variable $z^g_i \in \mathcal{Z}$, which is one when graph $g$ is in latent state $i$, we can compute the lower bound of the log-likelihood as in standard mixture models \cite{jordan_hierarchical_1994,corduneanu_variational_2001}:

-where $\log \mathcal{L}_c(h|\mathcal{D})$ is the complete log likelihood of the data.
-Notice how the prior is not involved in the computation of the E-step.
-The posterior probability can then be computed as